ibm-cloud-docs/bandwidth-metering/faqs.md

 Certain actions pertaining to bandwidth pools, including visibility, might be constrained based on device-level permission.
 Reconcile your device-level permissions on specific devices to manage their bandwidth and membership in pools.
 {: note}

-## Is there an extra cost for bandwidth pools?
-{: #bw-pool-cost}
-{: faq}

-Yes, there is a $25 USD per device fee that is assigned to the pool per month.
-The pool itself doesn’t have a stand-alone cost of $25 per month.
-For example, a $150 server in the pool incurs a $25 one-time fee and $25 per month while the device is in the pool.
-If you later decide to remove a device from a pool, the device continues to contribute to the pool cost until the end of the billing cycle.

 ## Why don't I see the same number of devices as displayed on the devices count?
 {: #bw-device-count}
 {: faq}